jgarbe256/ampliscope/README.md

-  --revcomp : Reverse complement the second column of primer sequences --printlimit integer : # how many unique inserts to print out (10) --dimerlength integer : # sequences shorter than the primer lengths plus dimerlength is considered a primer dimer (10) --minidentity integer : Discard sequences with less than --minidentity identity to the reference sequence (default 0, set to 90 or 95 to remove off-target se\
+  --revcomp : Reverse complement the second column of primer sequences --printlimit integer : # how many unique inserts to print out (10) --dimerlength integer : # sequences shorter than the primer lengths plus dimerlength is considered a primer dimer (10) --minidentity integer : Discard sequences with less than --minidentity identity to the reference sequence (default 0, set to 90 or 95 to remove off-target sequences)
-quences)
   --referencefasta file : fasta file containing reference amplicon sequences.
 Sequence names must match amplicon names in primer file.
 Optional.

 ### Output<a name="output"></a>